henricj/phonesm/Source/Global/readme.txt

-SamplePlayer uses SMF on WP7 and Player Framework on WP8.
+The SamplePlayer.* apps use the Microsoft Player Framework.

-HlsView uses the MediaElement directly.
+HlsView.* uses the MediaElement directly.

 For more information, see